PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 1. Reset your PLC's.
 For this, push the reset button during the boot process until RUN and FAIL LED light up. </br> DO NOT PRESS THE RESET BUTTON FOR MORE THAN 20 SECONDS.
 2. Set on AXC F 3152 for LAN 1 interface the IP address : `192.168.1.11`.
 For this, connect AXC F 3152 controller via LAN 2 interface to your PC and enter the following URL in web browser: https://192.168.2.10/wbm
 3. Download the [PLCnextEngineer demo projects](./PLCnEngProj) from this repository.
 You can open it with PLCnext Engineer 2024.0.2 LTS.
-4. Write/send the demo project to the AXC F 2152 and AXC F 3152.
+4. Write and start the demo project to the AXC F 2152 and AXC F 3152.
     - For AXC F 2152, please use: DDS_RoundTrip_AXCF2152.pcwex
     - For AXC F 3152, please use: DDS_RoundTrip_AXCF3152.pcwex
 5. Connect the LAN 1 interface of AXC F 3152 controller to AXC F 2152 via ethernet cable.